guillermocomesanacimadevila/graft/README.md

 ## Introduction

-**GRAFT** is a bioinformatics pipeline which takes two **genome-wide association study (GWAS) summary statistics** corresponding to two distinct traits and identifies QTL-informed, cross-trait drug targets.
+**GRAFT** is a bioinformatics pipeline which takes two **genome-wide association study (GWAS) summary statistics** corresponding to two distinct traits and identifies cross-trait drug targets.
 The pipeline covers analyses from estimating global heritability to bayesian fine-mapping.
 First, graft performs GWAS QC and computes **SNP heritability** and **global genetic correlation** (across multiple methods).
 It then identifies loci showing evidence of local genetic correlation (i.e. LAVA), or pleiotropy (via **conjFDR**) and performs **Bayesian colocalisation** and **fine-mapping** to prioritise candidate causal variants/loci.
 Following this stage, loci can be annotated using FUMA (performed manually) or by integrated mapping of variants within a ±X kb cis-window around each locus to map SNPs to genes and obtain basic functional annotation.

 ---